letItCurl/power-chat-vue/README.md

 # What's next ?

+Let's build somthing with real user auth and data validation.
-<a class='text-center' href="https://power-chat-vue.firebaseapp.com">Or click here to try it in your browser!</a>
+<a class='text-center' href="https://github.com/letItCurl/what-is-my-stack">Click here to see my next project !</a>